Kopano-dev/kapi/plugins/grapi/README.md

-# Kopano Groupware API (grapi) plugin
+# Kopano Groupware API (GRAPI) plugin

-The grapi plugin provides the frontend HTTP proxy for the Kopano Groupware REST API provided by grapi (via kopano-mfr.py) sockets.
+The grapi plugin provides the frontend HTTP proxy for the Kopano Groupware REST API provided by GRAPI (via mfr.py) sockets.

-## Kopano Groupware Master Fleet Runner (grapi)
+## Kopano Groupware Master Fleet Runner (GRAPI)

-Grapi is part of Kopano Groupware and needs to be started so that its created sockets can be found and accessed by kapid.
+GRAPI is required and needs to be started, so that its created sockets can be found and accessed by kapid.
+See the [GRAPI](https://stash.kopano.io/projects/KC/repos/grapi) for details.

 ## Configuration